Vegan Pumpkin Spice Banana Bread

 - Brown Sugar: I use my homemade dark brown sugar for a rich flavor that pairs so well with pumpkin spice.
 You can use store bought as well.

-- Bananas: You'll want to use overly ripe bananas for this banana bread.
+- Bananas: You'll want to use overripe bananas (brown bananas) for this vegan pumpkin banana bread.
 When bananas ripen, the starches turn into sugars.
-This not only makes them sweet but it also makes them soft, allowing them to easily mix into batters such as this.
+This not only makes them sweet but it also makes them soft, allowing them to easily mix into batters such as this vegan banana pumpkin bread.

-- Coconut Milk: You can use any nondairy milk you like, but coconut milk is my favorite as it's most similar to cow's milk with the fat and creamy factors.
+- Coconut Milk: You can use any non-dairy milk or plant-based milk you like, but coconut milk is my favorite as it's most similar to cow's milk with the fat and creamy factors.
 I find that almond or oat milk can be more watery, and water can dry out baked goods.
+I also avoid soy, so I don't use soy milk but this plant milk will also work.
 You can also use cow's milk if you are not vegan and just want eggless banana bread.

 - Baking Powder: Use baking powder not salt as this is a slow rise cake.
 Be sure to check out my post the Difference Between Baking Soda and Baking Powder for more info on leavening agents.

-Preheat the oven to 350°F. Line a 1-pound (8 ½ x 4 ½-inch) loaf pan with parchment paper, letting it fold over the sides for easier removal.
+- Preheat the oven to 350°F. Line a 1-pound (8 ½ x 4 ½-inch) loaf pan with parchment paper, letting it fold over the sides for easier removal.
+Melt the coconut oil (either using a small pot or in the microwave).

-Yes, you can substitute the almond milk for coconut milk or oat milk.
+Yes, you can substitute the coconut milk for another plant based milk like almond milk or oat milk.
 And if you are not vegan, you can also substitute it for regular whole milk.

 Light brown sugar and dark brown sugar are interchangeable as far as the recipe goes, it will not alter the science of the recipe.
 But they do have different flavors, with dark brown sugar having more molasses than light brown sugar.
 This results in a different tasting recipe.
 If you were to use light brown sugar in place of dark brown sugar in this recipe, it would be a lighter tasting bread.